hofstadter-io/hofmod-server/README.md

 The design is in the `./example/*.cue` files.
 It uses

-- `hofmod-server` for a REST API
+- `hofmod-server` for a REST API and extras
 - `hofmod-cli` for the binary entrypoint
-- `hofmod-model` for modeling resources

 ##### Generate and build the server